tomerds/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is an API for HTML that defines the logical stucture of documents and the way a document is accessed and manipulated.

 2. What is an event?

+An event is something of interest happening on a webpage which can be used to manipulate the DOM

 3. What is an event listener?

+An event listener is an object that can handle an event.

 4. Why would we convert a NodeList into an Array?

+So we can use the full variety of methods available to arrays which are not available on nodelists.

 5. What is a component?

+A reusable part of your code that can be transferred to be utilized elsewhere.

 ### Git Set up